castorini/anserini/docs/regressions-msmarco-doc-segmented-unicoil.md

 ```

 Note that due to MaxP and the need to generate runs to different depths, we can set `-hits` and `-selectMaxPassage.hits` differently.
-Due to tie-breaking effects, we get slightly different results:
+Because of tie-breaking effects, we get slightly different results:

 | Condition                                            | AP@1000 | RR@100 | R@100  | R@1000 | MS MARCO MRR @100  |
 |:-----------------------------------------------------|:--------|:-------|:-------|:-------|:-------------------|